shizunge/gantry/docs/authentication.md

 *Gantry* creates or updates the [Docker client configurations](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files) based on the values set via `GANTRY_REGISTRY_CONFIG`, `GANTRY_REGISTRY_CONFIG_FILE` or `GANTRY_REGISTRY_CONFIGS_FILE`.
 Technically, these values are the locations of the client configuration files, which could be either a relative path or an absolute path, where authentication stores.

-Usually you need to add the label `gantry.auth.config=<configuration>` on the particular services to tell which Docker client configuration to use for authentication, where `<configuration>` is the value you set in `GANTRY_REGISTRY_CONFIG`, `GANTRY_REGISTRY_CONFIG_FILE` or `GANTRY_REGISTRY_CONFIGS_FILE`.
+In general, you need to add the label `gantry.auth.config=<configuration>` on the particular services to explicitly tell which Docker client configuration to use for authentication, where `<configuration>` is the value set in `GANTRY_REGISTRY_CONFIG`, `GANTRY_REGISTRY_CONFIG_FILE` or `GANTRY_REGISTRY_CONFIGS_FILE`.
 When *Gantry* finds the label `gantry.auth.config=<configuration>` on services, it adds `--config <configuration>` to the Docker commands for the corresponding services to overrides the default Docker client configuration location.
-This allows you to use different client configurations for different services, for example when you want to login to the same registry with different user names.
+This allows you to use different Docker client configurations for different services, for example when you want to login to the same registry with multiple user names.

+You don't need to set `gantry.auth.config=<configuration>` on services for authentication, when the there is only a single Docker client configuration (e.g. an entry in `GANTRY_REGISTRY_CONFIGS_FILE`) for a certain host. *Gantry* will try to automatically find the corresponding Docker client configuration based on the host on the image of the services.
+Then it adds `--config <configuration>` to the Docker commands for the corresponding services.

-You don't need to set `gantry.auth.config=<configuration>` on services for authentication, when using the default Docker client configuration.
-The default docker client configuration will be used in the following cases.
+You also don't need to set `gantry.auth.config=<configuration>` on services for authentication, when using the default Docker client configuration, as mentioned in the following cases.
+In these cases, *Gantry* does not add `--config <configuration>` to the Docker commands.

-* when logging in to a single registry using `GANTRY_REGISTRY_USER`, `GANTRY_REGISTRY_PASSWORD` and `GANTRY_REGISTRY_HOST` **without** setting `GANTRY_REGISTRY_CONFIG`.
+* when `GANTRY_REGISTRY_USER`, `GANTRY_REGISTRY_PASSWORD` are set, while `GANTRY_REGISTRY_CONFIG` is empty.
-* when the values in `GANTRY_REGISTRY_CONFIG`, `GANTRY_REGISTRY_CONFIG_FILE` or `GANTRY_REGISTRY_CONFIGS_FILE` are same as the the default Docker client configuration location.
+* when the values in `GANTRY_REGISTRY_CONFIG`, `GANTRY_REGISTRY_CONFIG_FILE` or `GANTRY_REGISTRY_CONFIGS_FILE` is same as the default Docker client configuration location `${HOME}/.docker/` or the location specified by `DOCKER_CONFIG`.

 The default Docker client configuration location is `/root/.docker/` inside the container created based on the image built from this repository, because the default user is `root`.
 You can use environment variable [`DOCKER_CONFIG`](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables) to explicitly set the default Docker client configuration location, which applies to all Docker commands, i.e. to all services.